KIT-MRT/arbitration_graphs/README.md

 ## Citation

-If you use arbitration graphs in your research, we would be pleased if you cite our publication:
+If you use arbitration graphs in your research, we would be pleased if you cite our work:

 ```bibtex
 @misc{spieker2024ArbitrationGraphs,